geneboo/GBnfo/README.md

 ## 🛠️ Customization

 ### 🔧 Add Your Projects
-Edit the `#projects` section in `index.html` to showcase your actual websites or GitHub repos.
+TODO: Edit the `#projects` section in `index.html` to showcase your actual websites or GitHub repos.

 ### 🖼️ Replace Assets
-Replace the following with your own files:
+DONE: Replace the following with own files:
 - `assets/Gene-removebg-preview.png` → Your profile photo
 - `assets/5109267.jpg` → Your background image
 - `assets/CV of Gene Boo (2024 v3-s).pdf` → Your latest resume PDF